JadenGeller/CS-179-Project/README.md

 One limitation I discovered is that CUDA device lambdas cannot capture other device lambdas.
 This means that though multi-objective optimization can be done with the genetic algorithm framework, a multi-objective optimization framework that uses lambdas to represent the functions to be optimized cannot be built.
 I spent many hours trying to find a work around, even attempting to define the functions to be optimized in global functions and pass them as function pointers, but each approach I tried failed, usually due to undocumented limitations of the feature or crashes that exist in the current experimental implementation of device lambdas, expecially when used in conjunction with templates.

 I finally worked around this issue by using macros.
 Since the multi-objective optimization project can be specified manually with the genetic algorithm framework, a macro could transform a problem into the required representation.
 As such, the `optimize` function was represented as a macro.
 Behind the scence, it takes the function representation that the developer provides and pastes it into a switch statement that switches on the index of the function to be executed.
 The `func` macro simply encodes a given case of the switch statement, setting a result local variable to the value and breaking.
 While this is not an ideal API, it does provide an easy to use, abstracted way to represent Nash equilibrium problems.
+If the CUDA device lambda API were to improve, it might be possible to eventually better respresent this.

 ## Future Directions

-TODO: Talk about seeding
-TODO: Talk about selection
-TODO: Talk about generalizing more
-TODO: Talk about stopping conditions and making sure an island doesn't finish way before the others
-TODO: Talk about focused on CUDA lambdas and parallelization
-TODO: Talk about mutation, cross, etc.
-TODO: Talk about constraints, maximization, etc.

-## Installation and Usage

-## Performance Analysis

-### Nash Equilibrium Computation

-TODO (results too)
+This project focused primarily on the implementation of a fast parallelized genetic algorithm framework for computing Nash equilibirum in CUDA.
+Specifically, a major goal was to use device lambdas as an abstraction.
+Future work might involve improving the genetic algorithm framework so that it is more general.
+As it was only used to solve multi-objective optimization problems, it might be more restrictive than necessary for a general framework.
+For example, the reduction operation might be implementable as a selection lambda such that other algorithms could swap it out.
+Right now, seeding, mutating, and crossing might be more niave than idea, so this would also benefit from being investigated.
+Finally, more stopping conditions might be added.
+Right now, each island evolves a fixed number of generations.
+It might make sense to dynamically choose the stopping condition based on the current fitness of the island.
+This might be a difficult problem as it might require some sort of syncronization between the islands however, so it is left for future work.

 ## Conclusion

-TODO
+Genetic algorithms are an appealing candidate for parallelization.
+CUDA device lambdas in theory provide a nice abstraction that allows for implementation of custom algorithms without reimplementation of the kernel, but in practice are currently much too limited for a easily usable API.
+I implemented a basic genetic algorithm framework in CUDA and used to to build another abstract, a multi-objective optimization framework, on top.
+In building this, I discovered many limitations of CUDA device lambdas and documented them.
+I confirmed that the island model is a very fast way to perform genetic algorithms on the GPU, and I examined future directions of research that ought to be explored before a large-scale genetic algorithm framework can be implemented.

 ## References